 You will probably be asked to use the restroom before the procedure.

 You will then be positioned on your stomach, back or side on a special fluoroscopic or CT table that will give the doctor easiest access to the injection site(s).
 The nurse will help to make you as comfortable as possible, both during and after the procedure.

 What does the equipment look like?

+A small needle will be inserted through the skin and directed towards the injection site.
+A small amount of contrast material may be used to confirm needle placement in the appropriate location.
 The injection itself will be administered with a syringe much like one that would be used for a routine vaccination.
 The doctor will fill the syringe from a small vial of medication.
 The type of medication used depends on individual patient needs.

 The imaging guidance used, such as fluoroscopy or CT, will require additional equipment around the table.
 Both types of imaging are painless and involve the use of x-rays to obtain essential images that allow the physician to place the needle in exactly the right location for the injection.

 The equipment typically used for this examination consists of a radiographic table, one or two x-ray tubes and a television-like monitor that is located in the examining room.
 Fluoroscopy, which converts x-rays into video images, is used to watch and guide progress of the procedure.
 The video is produced by the x-ray machine and a detector that is suspended over a table on which the patient lies.